vrcAlbert/documentation-api/source/php/renderers/date.rst

 	Options for the datepicker widget used to render the UI.
 See the `jQuery UI documentation <http://api.jqueryui.com/datepicker/>`__ for all available options.

+        ..
+Strange syntax here, we need a dummy text and double-indentation for :labels: to keep the case

         Default values below:

             :showOn: both